Global Stocks Rise on Manufacturing Data

 U.S. markets were closed for the Labor Day holiday, leading to lower-than-usual trading volumes in Asia, said Stephen Innes, Asia-Pacific market strategist for AxiTrader, in a note.

-Investors also had to reckon with an escalation in the U.S.-China trade dispute after both sides went ahead with a new round of tariffs on each other goods over the weekend.
+Investors also had to reckon with an escalation in the U.S.-China trade dispute after both sides went ahead with a new round of tariffs on each other's goods over the weekend.

 "The general market mood is likely to remain fragile with investors focused on trade war issues," said analysts at Italian bank UniCredit in a note.